igmhub/LaCE/README.md

 the packaged MP-Gadget emulator, and star parameters from `RescaledCosmology` against fresh CAMB calculations.

+### External model and archive assets

+LaCE keeps simulation suites and L1O weights outside the package.
+Configure an external root containing `GPmodels`, `ff_mpgcen.npy`, and optionally `sim_suites` with `lace.configuration.set_data_path("/path/to/lace-data")`, or pass `data_path`/`model_path` to the archive or supported emulator factory.
+Explicit arguments take precedence over persistent configuration.
+See the emulator documentation for trusted-pickle, manifest, compatibility, and L1O guidance.

 ## Emulator parameters:

 These are the parameters that describe each individual P1D(kpar) power spectrum.
 We have detached these from redshift and traditional cosmology parameters.